 A time where cafes were ordained with hand craftsmanship of the era; providing an ambiance that reflected our thoughts of security.

 Left: The 1950s was a time when contact with someone required a call by picking up your black phone at home, the telephonist at the Post Office asked for the number you required and then dutifully plugged your line into the line of the person you wished to communicate with, and rang their phone at home.
-After I left school, and at 16 years of age, I was employed on the night shift as a telephonist, with a camp bed next to me.
-If I had a chance to get some sleep.
-Right: Mackenzies, the local department store, operated a Cash Carrier system, where your cash was catapulted to the Cash Office at the back of the store.
-They would then calculate your change and catapult it back to your location.
-An efficient system built with lines and pullies throughout the store.

 "Growing Up in Manilla NSW in The 1950s 1960s."
 (Link)